capacitor-community/react-hooks/README.md

 `useStorageItem` will use the initial value already in storage, or the one provided if there is no existing value.

 See the [Storage](https://capacitorjs.com/docs/apis/storage) Capacitor Plugin docs for more info on the plugin API.

+# Other Hooks

+This is an evolving project and not all of the Capacitor Plugins are supported yet.
+If there is one you need, feel free top open an issue for it, or better yet, submit a PR!